Manage your customers through the API or the Dashboard.

 To retrieve orders for a customer, include the following details in the request header:

 For guest customers, create a checkout flow based on the customer object.
-Each time, a guest customer will have to provide full shipping and billing details.
+Each time, a guest customer has to provide full shipping and billing details.

 It is not possible to link orders with customer object, and as such, create orders records for guest users.